crypticdesigndev/dcmultitool/README.md

 I made a multitool for discord through python and decided to post it here, HOPE YALL HAVE FUN USING THIS SIMPLE MULTITOOL FOR DISCORD.
+It might show up as a false positive.